 Cardiac Magnetic Resonance Imaging (MRI)

+An Aorta Iliac Duplex Ultrasound is a non-invasive imaging test used to visualize and measure the major artery (aorta) in the abdominal cavity.
 This test uses sound waves to produce pictures of the aorta, which is the largest and main artery in the body, and all of the main arteries that are attached to the aorta.
-This test can show if there is plaque deposits in the aorta or potentially aneurysms.
+This test can show if there are plaque deposits in the aorta or potentially aneurysms.

-This test is uses sound waves to evaluate the veins or arteries in either the upper or lower extremities to assess for blockages or clots.
+A peripheral ultrasound is an imaging test used to visualize and measure the blood flow in the blood vessels from the pelvis to the ankles.
+This test uses sound waves to evaluate the veins or arteries in either the upper or lower extremities to assess for blockages or clots.